-A strong local economy can help keep spending in the community, and improve community, and improve income and social well-being of individuals and households.
+A strong local economy can help keep spending in the

+nelp keep spending in the community, and improve income and social wellbeing of individuals and households.

 Accessibility, livability and equity can be improved through better connectivity for all transportation modes, where people of all abilities, background, and incomes enjoy equal access throughout the community.